aksheta/word-cloud/README.md

-# Prety self explainatory from the title, my firts ever python project kinda mid but yeah i did start some where
+# Prety self explainatory from the title, my first ever python project kinda mid but yeah i did start some where